 With the right preparation, you’ll be ready to enjoy São Paulo’s diverse attractions no matter the weather!

 Congratulations, Discoverers!
 You’re now equipped to arrive at Guarulhos Airport and start navigating São Paulo, Brazil, like a local.
-From its vibrant neighborhoods to its delicious cuisine, this city has so much to offer.
+From its vibrant neighbourhoods to its delicious cuisine, this city has so much to offer.
 We invite you to stay tuned as we’ll be sharing more blogs and vlogs about São Paulo and Brazil tourism!

 Until then, safe travels and happy discovering!